Interstate 580 Truck Access Study

 1. What is the I-580 Truck Access Study?

-Answer: Caltrans, in partnership with the Bay Area Air District and the City of Oakland, are conducting a study to evaluate how removing the existing truck weight restriction on I-580, commonly referred to as the I-580 truck ban, would affect safety, reliability, and efficiency along the I-880 and I-580 corridors in Oakland and neighboring communities, and how this change would impact public health for impacted populations.
+Answer: Caltrans, in partnership with the Bay Area Air District and the City of Oakland, are conducting a study to understand how removing the truck ban on I-580 could affect safety, travel patterns, traffic conditions, air quality, and noise along the I-880 and I-580 corridors and other nearby state highways and major arterials.

 2. Will the I-580 truck ban be removed as a result of this study?